Dove-ctrl/ElementOS/README.md

 # ElementOS
-An operating system for solving human-computer interaction problems with VEX robots The updates have now ceased and are integrated into the control program.
+An operating system for solving human-computer interaction problems with VEX robots
 ## Main features
 Changes to the robot's configuration can be made without the need for a PC
 ## Installation Guide